bgrizzle97/bankingApp/Structure.md

 ## 🎯 Executive Summary

-This document outlines a comprehensive plan for the development of a new, **highly secure banking application**.
-The primary objective is to create a production-ready, full-stack application that adheres to the most stringent security standards of the financial industry.
+This document outlines a comprehensive plan for the development of a new, **highly secure banking application with cryptocurrency capabilities**.
+The primary objective is to create a production-ready, full-stack application that adheres to the most stringent security standards of the financial industry while providing modern digital asset services.

 ### 🎯 Key Objectives

 - ✅ **Security-First Design**: Integrate security into every phase of development
-- ✅ **Financial Compliance**: Meet PCI DSS, SOX, GLBA, and FFIEC requirements
+- ✅ **Financial Compliance**: Meet PCI DSS, SOX, GLBA, FFIEC, and crypto regulations
 - ✅ **Zero Trust Architecture**: Verify everything before granting access
 - ✅ **Defense in Depth**: Multiple security layers for comprehensive protection
+- ✅ **Cryptocurrency Integration**: Secure crypto wallet and trading capabilities
 - ✅ **Continuous Security**: Ongoing monitoring and threat mitigation

 > **This is a living document, intended to be updated as the project evolves.**